algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ## Overview

-This document outlines the technical specifications for developing a **mobile web application** for Intermarché, titled Cheerish.
+This document outlines the technical specifications for developing a **website** for Intermarché, titled Cheerish.
 Its objective is to define the project’s technical requirements, architecture, and technologies, ensuring all stakeholders share a unified understanding of what is being developed.

 ### Context

-The goal of this project is to deliver a user-friendly **mobile web application** for Intermarché customers, providing personalized assistance when choosing wine and/or cheese upon entering the store.
+The goal of this project is to deliver a user-friendly **website** for Intermarché customers, providing personalized assistance when choosing wine and/or cheese upon entering the store.
 The website will suggest the most suitable wine or cheese based on the users's dish, taste preferences, or filters.
 It aims to simplify the selection process and enhance customer satisfaction by offering tailored recommendations.

 > For more information about the project, please refer to the [Functional Specifications](../functional/FunctionalSpecifications.md) document.